 I prefer to fish both tides late at night into the early morning.
 For example, If high tide is at 12 am, we would probably start fishing at 9.30 pm and fish through the high tide till about 2.30.
 Then say we were fishing the following day, the whole process would be roughly an hour later.
 See the tide table.

-Safety is a no brainer when it comes to fishing for bass.
-The water can be a dangerous place if not treated respectively.
-Even the environment around the sea, like rocks, sand, seaweed, can be treacherous on its own.
+Safety is a no-brainer when it comes to fishing for bass.
+The water can be a dangerous place if not treated properly.
+Even the environment around the sea, like rocks, sand, and seaweed, can be treacherous on its own.

-Here is a list of essential item you should always consider before fishing our coastline.
+Here is a list of essential items you should always consider before fishing our coastline.